aadilminhaz/Thesis_AI_ROBOT_FaceIdentification_Transfomer/README.md

-# Thesis_AI_ROBOT_FaceIdentification_Transfomer
+# Thesis_AI_ROBOT_Face_Identification_Transfomer_Model
-Thesis on use of LLMs (Vision Transformer) to authenticate the user by facial authentication by an secure AI powered robot
+Thesis on use of LLMs (Vision Transformer) to authenticate the user by facial authentication by a secure AI powered robot